 China faces several hurdles with its image internationally.
 Their plans like the “Chinese Dream” or “Study Powerful Country” do not sell abroad, at least in the developed nations.
 Henceforth, the CCP incorporates significant efforts into improving its image internationally, and this is where state run media plays a vital part.

 In March 2018, China announced its plan of the creation of the “Voice of China,” which is a merger of China Central Television (CCTV), China National Radio and China Radio International, all under a single network.
-The aim of this platform is to “publicize the Party’s theory and line policies . . . guide social hot spots, strengthen and improve public opinion supervision, promote the development of multimedia integration, and strengthen international building communication capacity and telling Chinese stories” according to Xinhua, the state news agency.
+This platform aims to “publicize the Party’s theory and line policies . . . guide social hot spots, strengthen and improve public opinion supervision, promote the development of multimedia integration, and strengthen international building communication capacity and telling Chinese stories” according to Xinhua, the state news agency.